k0r0tk0ff/XmlProcessor/README.md

 # XmlProcessor
-Download and Upload XML file to DB
+Download AND/OR Upload XML file to DB storage